mcdittmar/dm-usecases-impl/column_grouping/README.md

 * Generate and validate annotation block for raw sample file
 * Fix any annotation issues (Jovial bugs)
 * Insert annotation into sample file - becomes input to implementation.
+* Results are written to 'temp' directory
+    * If satisfied, install them to 'data' directory

 ```
 ./doit.sh annotate
 ```